mobileben/cpprestsdk-wiki/How-to-build-for-Android-on-Windows.md

 *   C++ -> Language -> Enable Run-Time Type Information = Yes
 *   C++ -> Language -> C++ Language Standard = C++11

+Make sure you set this for all Platform/Configurations!

 Finally, you will need to add some small initialization code detailed under [StaticLinking](#StaticLinking).
 In addition to the instructions mentioned here, you can get a walkthrough with a simple sample application from this [blog post](http://blogs.msdn.com/b/vcblog/archive/2015/01/06/targeting-android-with-the-c-rest-sdk.aspx).

 ## Non-NuGet